 The Treasurer-elect shall attend all Executive Committee and Board of Governors meetings for a one year period prior to becoming Treasurer and a member of the Executive Committee and Board of Governors.

 SECTION 1.
 MANAGEMENT OF THE ASSOCIATION

-As required by State law, the Association shall be managed by a Board of Directors.
-As set out in Article VI, preceding, the Association’s Board of Directors is called the Board of Governors.
+As required by State law, the Association shall be managed by the Board of Directors.
+As set out in Article VI, preceding the Association’s Board of Directors is called the” Board of Governors.”

 SECTION 2.
 BOARD OF GOVERNORS MEETING

 (A) Meetings.
 The Board of Governors shall hold two (2) regular meetings in each year at a time and place designated by the President of the Association.
 Special meetings may be called at any time by the President on his or her own motion, or upon the written request addressed to the President and the Association Headquarters by numbering at least twenty-five percent (25%) of all Governors then seated.

 (B) Notice.
 Notice of each Board of Governors meeting shall be given in writing by the Association Headquarters to each Governor not less than ten (10) days before the meeting.